rbuerki/death-metal-disco/_notes.md

 - [ ] create tests for db_functions (maybe rename), create package structure like blogpost medium
 - [ ] write some kind of back-up files, one with the records in orig format, the other with the trx

+- [ ] install dropdowns for the db_functions frontend
+- [ ] if I 'update' an artist_country when updating a record, that country is not saved in the db

 - [ ] Record label relationships exist, but are not properly displayed in table, because it is many-to-many (check how realpython does, change to one-to-many probably)
 - [ ] How will I handle split recods?
 Multiple labels for a record?
 I could list them twice